Analog Vs Digital

 As can be seen below, the digital wave that is recorded is different to the original analogue sound wave, because you are only sampling the wave a certain number of times per second.
 If you want to increase the quality of the recorded audio, you need to increase the sample rate.

-Resolution & Rate
+Sampling Resolution and Sampling Rate

 The sampling rate is the number of times per second that the sound data is recorded / stored / transmitted.